All images: Shutterstock

 ‘While I may be the first woman in this office, I won't be the last.
 Because every little girl watching tonight sees that this is a country of possibilities.'

-These words from Vice President-elect Kamala Harris resonated with women and girls all over the world on Saturday as she became the first woman, the first African-American and the first person of South Asian descent to take the post in the White House.
+These words from Vice President Kamala Harris resonated with women and girls all over the world in November as she became the first woman, the first African-American and the first person of South Asian descent to take the post in the White House.
 But this isn’t the first time this trailblazer has broken barriers.

 Here’s everything you need to know about one of the most inspirational women in the world.